Updated September 18, 2018.

 The OECD has provided definitions for the figures that should be included in the country by country reporting.
-A number of questions has arisen in relation to the definitions and thus the OECD has clarified some of these in a guideline, the latest update released in September 2018.
+A number of questions have arisen in relation to the definitions and thus the OECD has clarified some of these in a guideline, the latest update released in September 2018.
 Please note that in addition to the latest definitions, the OECD released a clarification on shortened amounts which might have a big impact on some groups.
 The clarification reads:

 It is important for qualifying groups to read these definitions carefully in order to file correct figures with your tax authority and to avoid questions related to your reported figures.